sritchie73/NetRep/vignettes/NetRep.md

 Some users on OSX Mavericks have reported that even after this step they receive errors relating to `-lgfortran` or `-lquadmath`.
-This is reportedly solved by installing the version of `gfortran` used to compile the R binary for your system: `gfortran-4.8.2`, using the following commands in your `Terminal` application
+This is reportedly solved by installing the version of `gfortran` used to compile the R binary for
+OSX: `gfortran-4.8.2`.
+This can be done using the following commands in your `Terminal` application:

 ```bash